bidgoli/Hello-World/README.md

 I'm currently:
 - Working on a percolation problem
-- Reading 'La Folle Allure' by Christian Bobin
+- Reading 'The Spinoza Problem: A Novel' by Irvin D. Yalom
 - Learning Machine Learning!